Date: Saturday August 5th, 2017

 - Fill out the Masquerade registration form, and submit it along with your MP3 audio file (optional) to the Masquerade Registration Desk on the following dates:

-- Saturday (schedule to come) or until the total maximum of 80 entries has been reached.
+- Saturday (9AM to 12AM) or until the total maximum of 80 entries has been reached.

 - The Registration Desk will be in room (to be announced).